-- View, copy, print, share, store or save the imagery yourself, or ask a pupil to share or download it (if you have already viewed the imagery by accident, you must report this to the DSL) - Delete the imagery or ask the pupil to delete it

-- Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved
+- View, download or share the imagery yourself, or ask a pupil to share or download it.
+If you have already viewed the imagery by accident, you must report this to the DSL - > Delete the imagery or ask the pupil to delete it - Ask the pupil(s) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the pupil(s) it involves or their, or other, parents and/or carers - > Say or do anything to blame or shame any young people involved

-You should explain that you need to report the incident, and reassure the pupil(s) that they will receive support and help from the DSL.
+You should explain that you need to report the incident and reassure the pupil(s) that they will receive support and help from the DSL.